clarkgrubb/latex-input/README.md

     M-x load-file RET /PATH/TO/latex.el

-To `latex.el` automatically when Emacs starts up, you need to put something like this in your startup file, i.e. `~/.emacs`, `~/.emacs.el`, or `~/.emacs.d/init.el`:
+To load `latex.el` automatically when Emacs starts up, you need to put something like this in your startup file, i.e. `~/.emacs`, `~/.emacs.el`, or `~/.emacs.d/init.el`:

     (setq emacs-dir (file-name-directory